UVVIS-BIRA-IASB/qdoas/README.md

 * The application is based on a tree structure;
 * Large amount of files can be processed in one shot;
 * Support a large number of spectra file formats (for ground-based and satellites applications);
-* On line help in HTML format
+* On-line help in HTML format

 ### Plot